In March, 2026 I built a high-end PC, and went all-in on Fedora 43 as my only OS.

 Adjust -w, -h, and -r to your monitor's native resolution and refresh rate.

-Do not use --grab (does not exist) or -e (can prevent CS2 from launching).
-On NVIDIA + Wayland, letting CS2 run in X11 inside gamescope (the default) produces less stuttering than Xwayland without gamescope.
+Do not use --grab (does not exist) or -e (can prevent some games from launching).
+On NVIDIA + Wayland, letting games run in X11 inside gamescope (the default) produces less stuttering than XWayland without gamescope.

 Key Takeaways